grnet/agora-sp/website/docs/eosc_integration.md

 ## Profiles 3.0

 An important aspect of the integration with the EOSC API are the models of the resources and the Profiles.
-EOSC API had standardized the models of the resources and providers with profiles 3.0 with mandatory or not fields that someone have to provider to describe a resource/provider.
+EOSC API had standardized the models of the resources and providers with profiles 3.0 with mandatory or not fields that someone has to provide to describe a resource/provider.
 Find the profiles 3.0 description here: [Profiles 3.0](https://docs.google.com/spreadsheets/d/1o3vhia3Fl1ULbn0CI0nSusZkZ-PDnfvCW_l76c7X4yo/edit#gid=0)